eclipse-zenoh/zenoh-kotlin/README.md

 ### Missing features

 There are some missing features we will implement soon.
-The most notorious are:
+The most notorious is the Pull Subscriber feature.

-* Missing pull subscriber.
-* Specifying parameters to a query through a selector.

 ### Performance